 - Octavia Butler, award-winning science fiction author

-JUAN GONZALEZ: Well, normally we don’t spend a lot of time talking about science fiction on Democracy Now!, but today we’re joined by one of the preeminent voices writing in the genre today.
-Octavia Butler is one of the few well-known African American women science fiction writers.
-For the past 30 years her work has tackled subjects not normally seen in that genre.
-The Washington Post has called her "one of the finest voices in fiction, period.
-A master storyteller who casts an unflinching eye on racism, sexism, poverty, and ignorance and let’s the reader see the terror and the beauty of human nature."
-Octavia has described herself as an outsider, a "pessimist, a feminist always, a Black, a quiet egoist, a former Baptist, and an oil-and-water combination of ambition, laziness, insecurity, certainty, and drive."
+JUAN GONZÁLEZ: Well, normally we don’t spend a lot of time talking about science fiction on Democracy Now!
+But today we’re joined by one of the preeminent voices writing in the genre today.
+Octavia Butler is one of the few well-known African-American women science-fiction writers.
+For the past 30 years, her work has tackled subjects not normally seen in that genre.
+The Washington Post has called her “one of the finest voices in fiction—period. … A master storyteller [who] casts an unflinching eye on racism, sexism, poverty, and ignorance and lets the reader see the terror and the beauty of human nature.”
+Octavia has described herself as an outsider, a, quote, “pessimist, a feminist always, a Black, a quiet egoist, a former Baptist, and an oil-and-water combination of ambition, laziness, insecurity, certainty, and drive.”

 OCTAVIA BUTLER: Thank you.

 OCTAVIA BUTLER: Yeah, it was kind of an effort to do something that was more lightweight than what I had been doing.
 I had been doing the two Parable books—Parable of the Sower and Parable of the Talents—and they were what I call cautionary tales: If we keep misbehaving ourselves, ignoring what we’ve been ignoring, doing what we’ve been doing to the environment, for instance, here’s what we’re liable to wind up with.
 And I found that I was kind of overwhelmed by what I had done, what I had had to comb through to do it.
 So, eventually I wound up writing a fantasy, a vampire novel.